 - 1. LEGAL PITCH: The height of a legal pitch must be from six feet to twelve feet above the playing surface. - 2.
 LEGAL STRIKE: Legal pitches striking any part of the home plate or the strike zone mat shall be strikes. - 3.
 INFIELD: The infield is that portion of the field in fair territory that includes areas normally covered by infielders. - 4.
 INFIELD FLY: A fair fly ball (not including a line drive) that can be caught by any fielder with ordinary effort when first and second bases or first, second and third bases are occupied with less than two outs.
 Any fielder can catch an infield fly.
 NOTE: When it becomes apparent that a batted ball will be an infield fly, the umpire shall immediately declare, "infield fly batter is out", to aid the runners.
 If the ball is near the foul lines, the umpire shall declare, "infield fly if fair".
 The ball is live and runners may advance at the risk of the ball being caught, or re-touch and advance after a fielder touches the ball.
 If the hit ball becomes a foul ball, it is treated the same as any other foul ball.
 Failure of the umpire to call "infield fly," does not negate the infield fly.
 If the error is discovered prior to the next pitch, the infield fly rule may still be called.
-In this case the batter is ruled out on the Infield Fly and all runners that reached another base, then the runners are returned to the base they occupied prior to the "infield fly" being called.
+In this case the batter is ruled out on the Infield Fly and all runners that reached another base without being put out are safe. (runners may advance at their own risk).
+If an out occurs at any other base, then the runners are returned to the base they occupied prior to the "infield fly" being called.
 Batter is the only OUT. (ex.
 Bases loaded, run scores from third base with no out being made RUN SCORES, or, Bases loaded run scores from third but an out made at second or third, no run scores, runners returned to the bases previously occupied.)